LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Coverage of LOCO-MP Confidence Intervals

-To address this challenging problem, we propose a theory-inspired strategy to tackle the coverage issue induced by a vanishing variance.
-Instead of considering data splitting or manually injecting noise into the data, we consider a simple yet effective approach: adding a small barrier value $\epsilon(N)$ to the estimated standard deviation $\frac{\hat{\sigma}_j}{\sqrt{N}}$ for the test statistic, similar to \cite{verdinelli2021decorrelated}.
+To address this challenging problem in our framework, we propose a theory-inspired strategy to tackle the coverage issue even when Assumptions \ref{assump:mpsize}-\ref{assump:mpnumber} are violated.
+Instead of splitting the data or manually injecting noise into the data, we consider a simple yet effective approach: adding a small barrier value $\epsilon(N)$ to the estimated standard deviation $\frac{\hat{\sigma}_j}{\sqrt{N}}$ for the test statistic, similar to \cite{verdinelli2024decorrelated}.
 Here we use the notation $\epsilon(N)$ to emphasize that the barrier value depends on $N$ instead of being a constant, and its scaling will be specified shortly.
 Now our new confidence interval becomes: